-Awards: The Awards Ceremony will be conducted on the final day of the matches (2 May 2021) at the R-214 bleachers and is open to all family and friends who chose to participate.
+Awards: The Awards Ceremony will be conducted on the final day of the matches at a location as announced in the Match Program and is open to all family and friends who chose to participate.
 Actual awards (with the exception of Navy EIC/Distinguished badges) will be forwarded to the shooter's command after the completion of the matches.
 Please ensure your command address is correct and current.

 Note: Any shooters who do not wish to be in contention for "place" awards, please notify the stat shack upon check in.
-You will still be eligible for EIC points, RNSA awards, and the raffle.
+You will still be eligible for EIC points, other awards, and the raffle.